-Synergos helps improve the lives of smallholder farmers by taking a systems approach for collaboration among government, businesses, and farmers.
+Synergos helps improve the lives of smallholder farmers by taking a systems approach for collaboration and trust building among government, businesses, and farmers.

 By supporting the transformation of agricultural systems, we are contributing to reduced hunger and poverty and creating economic opportunities for women and youth.

 In Sub-Saharan Africa, smallholder farmers account for 90% of food production, and 70% of the population depends on agriculture for their livelihood.
 The majority manage small plots of land, frequently struggling with limited information about best practices.
 Access to reliable markets for their products and information about pricing and improved inputs, farming techniques, and technologies is often limited.
 Too often farmers’ interests are poorly understood and underserved by government policies and programs, and are not well matched with market dynamics and actors.
 These factors put millions of smallholder farmer families at risk of poverty, hunger, and malnutrition.

 Transformation of the agricultural system requires collaborative leadership from individuals to drive desired improvements, both within their organizations and with others.